IntelRealSense/librealsense/examples/multicam/readme.md

 std::vector<rs2::pipeline>  pipelines;
 ```
 The `rs2::context` encapsulates all of the devices and sensors, and provides some additional functionalities.
 We employ the `rs2::colorizer ` to convert depth data to RGB format.
-In this demo we use multiple `rs2::pipeline` objects, each controlling a lifetime of a single HW device.
+In the example we use multiple `rs2::pipeline` objects, each controlling a lifetime of a single HW device.

-The demo flow starts with listing and activating all the connected Intel® RealSense™ devices
+The example's flow starts with listing and activating all the connected Intel® RealSense™ devices:
 ```cpp
 // Start a streaming pipe per each connected device for (auto&& dev : ctx.query_devices())